Admin

 4. Determine whether a referral will be made to an alternative program/school or expulsion.

-Step 8: No later than one (1) school day prior to the DTM, parents/guardian/students must notify the school principal or designee of all parties that will attend the DTM on behalf of the student.
+Step 8: No later than one (1) school day prior to the DTM, parents/guardian/students must notify the school principal/designee of all parties that will attend the DTM on behalf of the student.
 The parent/guardian/student may elect to bring parties to the DTM of their choosing.
 If the parent/guardian retains legal counsel the Office of Legal Services must be notified prior to the DTM at (407) 317-3411.

 Step 9: If the decision is made by the area administrator to verify the Level IV and the consequence is a full exclusion, without continuing educational services, the Superintendent may invoke Section 1006.08, Florida Statutes, and either extend the student’s suspension or temporarily administratively place a student in an alternative setting pending the final decision of expulsion from the Board.